-5. Remove the key from the Shift Lock Release slot.
-Return the key to the ignition switch, depress the brake pedal, and restart the engine.
-If you need to use the Shift Lock Release, it could mean your car is developing a problem.
-Have the car checked by your Honda dealer.
 Your Honda is equipped with front disc brakes.
 The brakes on the rear wheels may be disc or drum, depending on the model.
 The braking system is power assisted to reduce the effort needed on the brake pedal.

 Put your foot on the brake pedal only when you intend to brake.
 Resting your foot on the pedal keeps the brakes applied lightly, causing them to build up heat.
-Heat build up can reduce how well your brakes work.
+Heat buildup can reduce how well your brakes work.
 It also keeps your brake lights on all the time, confusing drivers behind you.

 Constant application of the brakes when going down a long hill builds up heat and reduces their effectiveness.
 Use the engine to assist the brakes by downshifting to a lower gear and taking your foot off the accelerator pedal.
-Check your brakes after driving through deep water.
-Apply the brakes moderately to see if they feel normal.
-If not, apply them gently and frequently until they do.
-Since a longer distance is needed to stop with wet brakes, be extra cautious and alert in your driving.